smilodon76/RXOS-amdOS-zergpool/README.md

 support up to 6 gpus with overclocking and auto fancontrol.

+all edits are done with the nano word processor

 write the img and brwse to your computer with windows,find disk 'rxos-conf'.paste all your wallets on wallets conf. boot the rig and connect via ssh user:rxos